 B.1.3 Eurobank has arranged appropriate insurance cover in respect of legal action against its Directors.

 B.2 Division of Responsibilities

-There is a clear division of responsibilities at the head of Eurobank between the proper operation of the Board and the day-to-day management and control of Eurobank business.
-No one individual has unfettered powers of decision.
+There is a clear division of responsibilities at the head of the Bank between the proper operation of the Board and the day-to-day management and control of Eurobank business.